Choose another writer in this calendar:

 aphorisms, fragments of essays, and even sonnets.

-"My language is not in words," Björling once said.
-Hagar
+language is not in words," Björling defined.
+What becomes of the word

 Olsson wrote, "Björling doesn't write Swedish, far from it, he simply

 writes Björlingian."
 His world did not have grammatical or syntactical

 continuity, language was broken down, it was always open, moving,

 unfinished, in which "luft är och ljus" (the air is and light).
 There